Introduction

 What is the flop in Poker?

-The flop is the first three community cards dealt face-up after the initial betting round.
+The first three community cards dealt face-up after the initial betting round is the flop.
 All players share these cards, and they often majorly impact the strength of each player’s hand.
 After seeing the flop, players decide whether to continue, fold, or bet based on the new possibilities for making strong hands or draws.

 What is the turn in Poker?